top of page

 Closing Thoughts from a South Asian Therapist in NYC

-As we close, I hope you truly hear this in your soul.
+As we conclude, I hope you truly hear this in your soul.
 If you have spent your life putting others first, abandoning yourself, and feeling guilty for needing anything, please know this: You are not broken, you are not alone, and you have survived the worst.
-Young you did the best they could to bring you here to this present moment.
-Reparenting therapy offers you a second chance at rewriting those patterns and behaviors that no longer serve you with clarity, choice, and compassion.
-So this week, try saying no to something, anything!
-Notice what comes up, and honor it with compassion, strength, curiosity, and kindness.
+The younger version of you did the best they could to bring you to this present moment.
+Reparenting therapy offers you a second chance to rewrite those patterns and behaviors that no longer serve you with clarity, choice, and compassion.

 If you would like a helping hand through your journey, our team of passionate therapists is here to support you along the way.